ddhaval04/Zillow-Kaggle-Competition/README.md

 python nn script.py
 ```

-## To have a look at the data exploration, please refer the `Scripts/Zillow_Exploration.ipynb` notebook.
+### To have a look at the data exploration, please refer the `Scripts/Zillow_Exploration.ipynb` notebook.

+# Results:

+Submissions were evaluated on Mean Absolute Error between the predicted log-error and the actual log-error.
+The MAE obtained by my script is `0.0658257` and was ranked in **Top 20%** on the public and private leaderboard.

 # Credits: